 If you don't want the Sheriff to seize the property before the court case, you will have to tell the other side that you've filed a case.
 After filing, you must send the other party or parties a notice or summons and the complaint.
 A summons is a document that tells a person about the lawsuit and when to come to court.
 Here are the rules to know about a summons:

 - The defendant must receive the notice at least 5 days before the hearing ;

 - You may send the summons by personal service by the Sheriff or by certified mail;

-- There is a usually a cost to have a summons served.
+- There is a usually a cost to having a summons served.
 The cost depends on how the summons is served to the other party; and

 - If you do not give the other party a summons telling them about your lawsuit within the required time, the lawsuit may be dismissed because there was not proper notice of the lawsuit.

 Step 4: Going to court for a replevin case

 You should have received a hearing date and time on the written notice from the other party or circuit clerk.
 If you cannot find your court date and time, call the circuit clerk.